mhendrey/triton-translation-tutorial/Tutorial_1.md

 ```

 Lastly, we specify the conda pack to use and for this deployment we want it to run on
 GPU.
-To explicitly require it run on a GPU we would set `kind: KIND_GPU`, but it we
+To explicitly require it run on a GPU we would set `kind: KIND_GPU`, but if we
-will use `kind: KIND_AUTO` which will run on a GPU if available, otherwise fall back
+use `kind: KIND_AUTO` then it will run on a GPU if available, otherwise fall back
 to running on a CPU.
 This is nice if you are developing on a non-gpu, but want to
 deploy on a GPU.
 Just remember to also do a similar check in the actual code itself
 when we load the model from disk.